HOME

 Each players chooses a character.
 It can be from anywhere.

-Characters meet at a hub from which or a vehicle with wich, they can easily travel to each character's homeworld.
+Characters meet at a hub from which --or a vehicle with which-- they can easily travel to each character's homeworld.

 Each session in turn has the characters going to a different world until a story sparks or a home is found and characters choose to spend more sessions there.